Your Employment

 • HU Class - Part time regular hour time staff.
 Working less than 20 hours per week in a regular job.
 By this definition, the hours of employment are less than 1040 for the year.
 "Regular" is defined as a job, which is regularly provided for in the University's budget and shows prospects of indefinite employment.

-• SF Class - Full time staff and administrative assistants.
-Working at least 40 hours per week in a regular exempt job.
+• SF Class - Full time regular salaried staff.
+Working at least 75% appointment of full time equivalent (40 hours) per week in a regular exempt job.
 "Regular" is defined as a job, which is regularly provided for in the University's budget and shows prospects of indefinite employment.

-• SP Class - Half time staff and administrative assistants.
-Working at least halftime in a regular exempt job.
+• SP Class - Part time regular salaried staff.
+Working at least 50% but less than 75% appointment of full time equivalent per week in a regular exempt job.
 "Regular" is defined as a job, which is regularly provided for in the University's budget and shows prospects of indefinite employment.

 • SC Class - Part time staff contract.
 No benefits.

 • AF Class - Full time administrators and associates.
-Working at least 40 hours per week in a regular exempt job.
+Working at least 75% appointment of full time equivalent (40 hours) per week in a regular exempt job.
 "Regular" is defined as a job, which is regularly provided for in the University's budget and shows prospects of indefinite employment.

-• AP Class - Half time administrators and associates.
-Working at least halftime in a regular exempt job.
+• AP Class - Part time administrators and associates.
+Working at least 50% but less than 75% appointment of full time equivalent per week in a regular exempt job.
 "Regular" is defined as a job, which is regularly provided for in the University's budget and shows prospects of indefinite employment.

 JOB DESCRIPTIONS 4:2-165